Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Comparison to the OPA and Physical interpretation

 For a fixed value of the effective paramp $ \xi_k $ but opposite values of effective detuning $ \Delta_k $ (see red densely-dotted and blue double-dot dashed lines in Fig.~(\ref{fig5})) the height of the peaks in CPSF is the same, while their locations are dependent on the sign of the detuning $ \Delta_k $.
 Moreover, the spectral function exhibits negativity over a range of positive (negative) frequencies for positive (negative) detuning $ \Delta_k $.
 On the other hand, for a fixed value of the effective detuning $ \Delta_k $ the spectral function negativity is enhanced with increasing the paramp $ \xi_k $ (see red densely-dotted and black densely-dashed lines in Fig.~(\ref{fig5})).
 It is also seen from Fig.~(\ref{fig5}) (see orange-solid and blue double-dot dashed lines) that for a fixed value of the effective paramp $ \xi_k $ a larger value of detuning $ \Delta_k $ leads to smaller negativity of the spectral function.

 Here, it is worth remarking that unlike the detuned OPA, the parametrically driven OMS considered in this paper can exhibit stable negative spectral function at on-resonance frequency ($ \omega=0 $).
-This is because by controlling the system parameters, in particular the effective induced paramp, the spectral function negativity can be achieved even at $ \omega=0 $ due to the negative ECDR, which we will explain in the next subsection.
+This is because by controlling the system parameters, in particular the effective induced paramp, the spectral function negativity can be achieved even at $ \omega=0 $ due to the negative ECDR (see Eq.(\ref{A2})), which will be explained in the following.